Jamaica at the 2023 Pan American Games

 Jamaica is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
 This will be Jamaica's 19th appearance at the Pan American Games, having competed at every edition of the Games.

+Badminton athlete Samuel Ricketts and artistic gymnast Tyesha Mattis were the country's flagbearers during the opening ceremony.
+Meanwhile, e-sports athlete Tahjay Solomon (competing as part of the concurrent Pan American e-sports championships) was the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.

+Medalists

+The following Jamaican competitors won medals at the games.
+In the by discipline sections below, medalists' names are bolded.